archlinux/repod/README.rst

 Following is an attempt to draw out a couple of potential designs for how to keep track of which version of which package is currently in which (binary package) repository.
-They all share a common design: Keep track of all available `PKGBUILD`_ files of all packages in a single (`architecture`_ specific, e.g. *x86_64*) repository (grouped by repository)::
+Some share a common design: Keep track of all available `PKGBUILD`_ files of all packages in a single (`architecture`_ specific, e.g. *x86_64*) repository (grouped by repository)::